zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Converts a :zeek:type:`addr` to a :zeek:type:`subnet`.

-   :a: The address to convert.
+   :param a: The address to convert.

    :returns: The address as a :zeek:type:`subnet`.